Palfore/Monitor-Setup-Helper/README.md

 			        "name": "monitor1",
 			        "serial": null,
 			        "inputs": [
-			            {
-			                "kind": "hdmi",
+			             "hdmi",
-			                "used": null
-			            },
-			            {
-			                "kind": "dp",
-			                "used": null
-			            }
+			             "dp"
 			        ],
 			        "outputs": [
-			            {
-			                "kind": "dp",
-			                "used": null
-			            }
+			            "dp"
 			        ],
 			        "watching": "mdp"
 			    },
 			Note:
-				i) "used" should always be null.
-				ii) Serial numbers can start as null, but even if you have dell monitors, the program that can automatically change the displays for you wont be able to affect them.
+				i) Serial numbers can start as null, but even if you have dell monitors, the program that can automatically change the displays for you wont be able to affect them.
 To determine the serial number, run the gui with the serial as null, the click the flash at the top of the gui.